Albury & District Football League: History

 North Melbourne visited Bolton Park, Wagga in 1952 and defeated a combined Albury & DFL side, with North's Jock Spencer kicking 18 goals.

 The 1952 A&DFL Reserves competition was divided into two division – North (Wagga) and South (Albury).

-Culcairn's Henry "Splinter" Liston licked 91 goals in the 1953 home and away series, plus 8 more in the finals, to finish on 99 goals!
+Culcairn's Henry "Splinter" Liston kicked 91 goals in the 1953 home and away series, plus 8 more in the finals, to finish on 99 goals!

 In June 1954 the Albury & DFL played an inter-league match against the South Western DFL at Wagga, resulting in a win to Albury & DFL, 12.20 – 92 to 10.7 – 67.

 Culcairn's Henry "Splinter" Liston kicked 102 goals in 1954, which included the finals series.

 In 1955, Ron Clegg was captain-coach of the North Wagga Football Club in the Albury & DFL, winning the £50 – Border Mail Newspaper / Albury & DFL Footballer of the Year Award, before returning to South Melbourne in 1956.

 In 1957 the Farrer Football League was first formed as a breakaway from the Albury & District Football League.
 Culcairn, Henty, Holbrook and Mangoplah-Cookardinia United competed in the first season.
 In 1958 all remaining clubs from the Albury & District Football League moved across to the Farrer Football League.